camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 #### Migrating a Multi-instance Activity

 When migrating instances of a multi-instance activity to another multi-instance activity, the migration plan needs to contain two instructions: One for the *inner activity*, i.e., the activity that has multi-instance loop characteristics.
 And another one for the *multi-instance body*.
-The body is an artificial activity that contains the inner activity.
+The body is a BPMN scope that contains the inner activity and that is not visually represented.
 By convention, it has the id `<id of inner activity>#multiInstanceBody`.
 When migrating a multi-instance body and its inner activity, the multi-instance state is preserved.
 That means, if a parallel multi-instance activity is migrated with two instances out of five being active, then the state is the same after migration.

 #### Removing a Multi-Instance Marker